Graphlab Installation Instructions For Mac

 The proper procedure for firing up the whole thing (in Linux) is:

-Strictly speaking, this step is optional; but this is what you want to do in most cases.
+Strictly speaking, this step is optional; but this is what you want to do in most cases.- Activate the

-3. Activate the gl-env Conda environment which you created earlier (see below for a brief into to Conda).
+Conda environment which you created earlier (see below for a brief into to Conda).$ source activate gl-env

 $ ipython notebook